 Most significant vehicular crashes in New York City during the period of study are caused by inattentive driving.
 We propose to investigate how this phenomenon interacts with other variables:

 What is the relative percentage of significant crashes caused by inattentive driving vs. other causes?

-Does this relationship hold over time of day: e.g., does the same general percentage of crashes caused by inattentive driving hold during the weekday rush hours?
+Adam Barplot, data cleaning, come up with a minimum threshold or “top 10” to includeDoes this relationship hold over time of day: e.g., does the same general percentage of crashes caused by inattentive driving hold during the weekday rush hours?
 (8-9am and 5-6pm EST).
+TBD (team): Bin the data into rush hours vs non, scatter plot over time,

 Do crashes caused by inattentive driving also result in the most fatalities, the most injuries, or both?
+Andi

+Debbie – presentation look and feel

 IMPORTANCE OF THE STUDY